 It’s meticulously researched and provides the most up to date and legally sound insider explanation of the U.S. tax code.
 You’ll find yourself consulting this reference again and again if you’re preparing a complicated filing.
 Even if you’re a CPA, you’ll be hard pressed to come up with a question that this book doesn’t answer.

 This book provides straightforward albeit detailed answers.
 It's one you must buy if you want to know the tax code forward and backward.

-The 8 Best Books to Buy for Tax Preparation and Planning in 2019
+The 8 Best Tax Preparation Books of 2019

 The insider's guide to saving money when it comes to paying Uncle Sam

 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 A wise man once said that the only things certain in life are death and taxes.
 While that’s unfortunately true, having all of the information on what you owe and what you can deduct will help make the process of preparing your personal or business taxes much, much less painful than death.